aria-ml/dataeval/docs/source/concepts/Stats.md

 While these insights don't identify the exact images that may be problematic, they highlight where to focus on with further analysis.

-In regards to the channelstats plot, the only insight is that there is very little difference across the channels for each metric.
+In regards to the per-channel plot, the only insight is that there is very little difference across the channels for each metric.
-Therefore, there are no additional concerns beyond those from the datasetstats plot.
+Therefore, there are no additional concerns beyond those from the `imagestats` plot.